solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 For the latest on Azure Cache for Redis version support, reference [Supported Azure Cache for Redis server versions](https://docs.microsoft.com/en-us/azure/Redis/concepts-supported-versions).
 In the Post Migration Management section, we will review how upgrades (such as 4.0 to 6.0) are applied to the Redis instances in Azure.

-> **Note** Redis Support is based on the release of the latest stable release.
-Only the latest stable version, and the last two versions will receive maintenance.
+> **Note** Redis OSS Support is based on the release of the latest stable release and only the latest stable version, and the last two versions will receive maintenance from Redis OSS.
 As of 4/2021, anything prior to 4.0 is end of life.
+Microsoft Cache for Redis may not exactly match to these same support windows.

 Knowing the source Redis version is important as many features have been introduced through the major versions.
 The applications using the system may be expecting behavior and features that are specific to that version.
 Although Redis has been great at keeping breaking changes at a minimum and keeping compatibility between versions, there are a small handful of cases that may influence the migration path and version: